skilld-labs/plasmactl-bump/README.md

 - Run `plasmactl bump --sync`.

 **Expected Outcome:**

-Updated resources should be bumped.
-All dependent resources of bumped resources should be updated.
-Result of previous propagation should be copied to preserve propagation history.
+- Result of previous propagation is copied to preserve propagation history.
+- Updated resources in domain repository are bumped.
+- All dependent resources of bumped resources are updated.

 Test status: **?**